reshamas/git-intro-workshop/workflows/w_dsc_wave.md

 ## Step 14:  create a file
 In this step, we are creating a new file called "requirements.txt" and adding one line of text to it which is "pandas=0.23.0"

+Option 1:  use RStudio editor
+- open a blank file
+- add one line: `echo "pandas==0.23.0" >> requirements.txt`
+- save file

+Option 2:  use command line with syntax `echo`
 ```bash
 echo "pandas==0.23.0" >> requirements.txt
 ```

 Let's confirm that the file has been created
 <kbd> ls </kbd>